 That’s not to say it’s all easy going.
 Distances here are large, and journeys are long; you’ll need plenty of time to fully savour Indonesia’s prime goodness.
 Even then, don’t expect to fit it all in.
 Just stick to the basics, however, and you’ll still discover a Southeast Asian destination that will capture your heart as much as any place on earth.

 Not sure where to get started planning your getaway to Indonesia?
-Take a gander at these resources:
+Take a gander at these travel resources:

 In many ways, Malaysia is like Asia for beginners.
 This diverse country picks a little of everything from every corner of the continent.
 Whether you’re shopping for saris in KL’s Little India, chowing down on Hokkien noodles in Penang’s Chinatown or tracking animals in the wilderness of Sabah, it’s obvious that pinning down Malaysia won’t be an easy task.